 Why the Joint Employer Rule Matters

 When two or more businesses share workers, disagreements can arise over which company is responsible for various federal or state employment laws, particularly wage and hour issues.
-The joint employer rule, effective March 16, 2020, is designed to reduce uncertainty over this arrangement and clarify for workers who is responsible for their employment protections.
-As such, joint employers may not only share legal liability, but also an obligation to comply with labor law posting requirements.
+The joint employer rule is designed to reduce uncertainty over this arrangement and clarify who is responsible for their employment protections.
+As such, joint employers may not only share legal liability, but also an obligation to comply with labor law postings.

-Bottom line: It’s a sound business practice to ensure posting compliance requirements are being met by all parties.
+To be clear, workplace posting requirements must be upheld by all parties.
 This means complete coverage that includes federal, state, county and city postings, any language requirements and all replacement postings as changes occur.

 In today’s legal environment, don’t assume your business is “off the hook” regarding possible employment law oversights just because another entity pays your workers or manages their work.
 Address these matters in contracts with joint employers to ensure all employment laws are being upheld, including the latest posting requirements.

 If your business uses a Professional Employer Organization (PEO), you probably already have an agreement in place addressing this.
-Most PEOs are actually co-employers (as opposed to joint employers), so they agree to share legal responsibility for employment law compliance, including workplace postings.
-If you’re unsure, it’s best to clarify with your PEO to prevent posting compliance from falling through the cracks.
+Most PEOs are co-employers (as opposed to joint employers), so they agree to share legal responsibility for employment law compliance, including workplace postings.
+If you’re unsure, it’s best to check with your PEO to avoid lapses in posting compliance.

 Easily Meet Every Posting Requirement

-Rather than take on the staggering task of maintaining posting compliance on your own, consider using a reputable service provider to keep your posters up to date at all times.
+Rather than take on the staggering task of maintaining posting compliance on your own, consider using a reputable service provider.
 Poster Guard® Compliance Protection guarantees worry-free labor law posting compliance for employers large and small.
 You’ll receive a complete, up-to-date federal, state and local (city/county) poster set upon enrollment, as well as replacement posters every time a mandatory change occurs – automatically, free of charge – for a full year.
 It’s a smart solution for you, as well as any agency or business you may work with as a joint employer.